 I mean, it’s a thing, okay?

-My brother’s girlfriend wanted to get a princess crown too, so after lunch they headed to Main Street while Josh and I set off for Tomorrowland.
+My brother’s girlfriend wanted to get a princess crown too, so after lunch they headed to Main Street while we set off for Tomorrowland.
 We decided to meet at Buzz Lightyear.

-Even though we already went on Space Mountain, my brother’s girlfriend didn’t, and we could always go on again, so we did the 20 minute wait (which was more like 15).
+Even though we already went on Space Mountain, my brother’s girlfriend didn’t, and we could always go again.
+So after Buzz Lightyear we headed to Space Mountain, since the wait said 20 minutes (it was more like 15).

-Once outside, we were sweating our butts off, so we did Tomorrowland Transit and got some ice cream before going on Carousel Of Progress, because we needed a break!
+Once back outside, we were sweating our butts off, so we went on Tomorrowland Transit and got some ice cream before going on Carousel Of Progress, because we needed a break!
 Best relaxation move ever!

-My brother and his girlfriend were actually supposed to be at Thunder Mountain with us earlier, but they were late and missed the fast pass time.
-My brother’s girlfriend REALLY wanted to ride, so we headed back that way and waited on the 15 minute line.
-15 minutes for Thunder?!
+My brother and his girlfriend were actually supposed to be at Thunder Mountain with us earlier, but they were late and missed their fast pass time.
+My brother’s girlfriend REALLY wanted to ride, so we headed back that way and waited on the 15 minute line!
 I’ll take it!

 Fantasyland!
 Gosh, I love the shops here, especially the new(ish) big circus tent!

-I may have also gotten a cake pop here.
+I may have also gotten a cake pop while here.

-After that, we did all the adorable Fantasyland things – Dumbo, Barnstormer, the Carousel, Merlin’s sword, PhilharMagic, and the stores near Cinderella’s Castle (RANT: These used to be some of my favorite stores and now it’s all Frozen stuff – ugh!).
+After that, we did all the adorable Fantasyland things – Dumbo, Barnstormer, the Carousel, Merlin’s sword, PhilharMagic, and the stores near Cinderella’s Castle.
+RANT: These used to be some of my favorite shops and now it’s all Frozen stuff – ugh!
 Here are our super cheesy Merlin’s sword pictures!!!

-As I’ve said before, my brother and his girlfriend booked their trip last minute, so they couldn’t get their Seven Dwarves Mine Train fast pass until this evening, while Josh and I had ours for right about now.
-They went off and did Haunted Mansion/Jungle Cruise/Little Mermaid/some of the other rides Josh and I did earlier in the day, while we went on mine train for the first time ever!
+My brother and his girlfriend booked their trip last minute, so they couldn’t get their Seven Dwarves Mine Train fast passes until this evening.
+We booked pretty far in advance, so we got ours for earlier in the day.
+So they went off and did Haunted Mansion/Jungle Cruise/Little Mermaid/some of the other rides we went on earlier in the day, while we went on the mine train for the first time ever!

 IT.
 WAS.
 AWESOME.

-Then we all met up again at It’s A Small World.
+Then we all met up at It’s A Small World.

-After that, my brother and his girlfriend didn’t get a chance to do The Little Mermaid from earlier, and since Josh and I already did, we went to Winnie The Pooh.
+After that, my brother and his girlfriend didn’t get a chance to do The Little Mermaid, and since we already did, we went on Winnie The Pooh.

-While Josh waited on line, I ran and got a 4th Fast Pass for Splash Mountain (I’m obsessed!).
-There were a TON of fast passes still available this late in the day (it’s now after 7pm).
-Then, I paused to take pictures of the back of the castle (also a thing!!).
+While Mr. ADOL waited on line, I ran and got a 4th Fast Pass for Splash Mountain (I’m obsessed)!
+There were a TON of fast passes still available this late in the day (it was now after 7pm).

-After dinner, we rushed to catch Wishes, and honestly, this is one of the things we planned on catching over the weekend, so we didn’t care if we missed it.
-Plus, we already saw it from the rooftop at California Grill (read about it here).
-However, we were close enough to the castle, and we had time, and, well, I can’t pass it up.
-Side note: Are these not some of the coolest Wishes pictures ever?!
+After dinner we rushed to watch Wishes.
+Honestly, this is one of the things we planned on catching over the weekend, so we didn’t care if we missed it.
+Plus, we already saw it from the rooftop at California Grill the other day (read about it here).
+But, we were close enough to the castle, and we had time, and, well, I can’t pass it up!

-After Wishes, Josh didn’t want to go on Splash Mountain again and risk getting soaked, and my brother didn’t want to ride Mine Train, so the guys went off to Haunted Mansion, Jungle Cruise, etc, while my brother’s girlfriend and I did Mine Train, Splash Mountain x2, and Thunder Mountain!
+After Wishes, Mr. ADOL didn’t want to go on Splash Mountain again and risk getting soaked, and my brother didn’t want to ride Mine Train, so the guys went off to Haunted Mansion, Jungle Cruise, etc, while my brother’s girlfriend and I did Mine Train, Splash Mountain (x2), and Thunder Mountain!

-We were literally the last car on Thunder Mountain, and the guys were at the exit waiting for us, since by now the park was closed.
-We were SO bummed to be leaving, but luckily we had another day here planned for this weekend!
+We were literally the last car on Thunder Mountain!
+The guys were at the exit waiting for us, since by now the park was closed.
+We were SO bummed to be leaving, but luckily we have another day here planned in a few days!

-Then, as we were making our way to the exit, we saw the ropes, but figured the Electric Parade already happened while we were on rides, but then… the music started!!!
-LUCKY LUCKY US!
+As we were making our way to the exit, we saw the ropes for the Electric Parade.
+We figured it already happened while we were on rides, but then… the music started!!!
+LUCKY, LUCKY US!

 Magic Kingdom Day 2

-By now we were no longer staying on Disney property and were at the Marriott.
-We ended up having an awesome dinner (which had us arrive at the park later than we anticipated), but we still caught the tale end of Wishes.
+By the time we had our second day at Magic Kingdom we were no longer staying on Disney property.
+We were at the Marriott World Center Resort & Spa.
+We ended up having an awesome dinner (which caused us to arrive at the park later than we anticipated).
+We still managed to catch the tale end of Wishes.

 Honestly, we didn’t know how much we could pack in from now until 2am, but we were desperate to try!

-When you buy a certain amount of days at Disney, another day ends up being something like $20 more, so it would be stupid not to add on the additional time.
-I would pay $20 for an extra hour at Magic Kingdom, and we still had 5-6 hours.
+So when you buy a certain amount of days at Disney World, adding another day ends up being something like $20 more, so it’s silly not to.
+I would pay $20 for an extra hour at Magic Kingdom, and we still had 5-6 to spare.
 We missed our first Fast Pass, but made it just in time for our second at Space Mountain.

 Next, we used our third Fast Pass on Seven Dwarves Mine Train (we determined it’s better in the dark).
-I don’t know what it is about this ride, but we were almost always put in the front.
-Seriously 2 out of the 3 times I rode it I was in the very front.
+I don’t know what it is about this ride, but we were almost always in the very front.
+Seriously, 2 out of the 3 times I rode I was in the very first car.
 So weird!

 We used it for Splash Mountain.

-By now, it was around midnight and the park was closed to non-Disney resort guests.
-What’s awesome about this is while technically we were already staying and checked into the Marriott, we technically checked out of Animal Kingdom Lodge this morning, so that made us still “guests” of the Disney resort.
+By now, it was around midnight, and the park was closed to non-Disney resort guests.
+What’s awesome about this is while we were already checked in at the Marriott World Center Resort & Spa, we technically checked out of Disney’s Animal Kingdom Lodge Resort this morning, so that made us still “guests” of the Disney resort.
 Therefore, we were able to utilize the Extra Magic Hours.
 All they ask is to see one Magic Band.
-My brother and his girlfriend never stayed on Disney property – only Josh and I did.
-Also, we had friends with us who are from Orlando, so Josh and I were sort of the queen and king that night as we always utilized one of our magic bands whenever someone asked, and then we were ALL good to go!
+My brother and his girlfriend never stayed on Disney property, only we did.
+Also, we had friends with us who are from Orlando, so we were sort of the king and queen that night.
+We always utilized one of our magic bands whenever someone asked, and then we were ALL good to go!

-We hit Haunted Mansion on our way back to Fantasyland.
+We hit Haunted Mansion on our way to Fantasyland.

 I honestly didn’t think we would make it until 2am, and while I don’t know how, we did.

 We ended up not even going on that many rides after Anna & Elsa.
-We really just enjoyed a near-empty park, because it’s so rare.
+We kind of just walked around and enjoyed a near-empty park, because it’s so rare.

-We hung out by the castle, and had a really relaxing shopping experience at the Main Street stores.
+We hung out by the castle, and leisurely shopped at the stores on Main Street.

-Gosh, Magic Kingdom, I just love you so!
+Gosh, Magic Kingdom, I just love you so much!